 For the non-venomous snakes like boas, their behavior around people will greatly differ based on the sort of situation they are set in.
 Many non-venomous snakes aren’t regarded as aggressive.
 However this isn’t consistent with all types and there are definite non-venomous snakes which will attack without provocation from individuals.
 If the snake’s type can be ascertained prior to any close interaction and it’s recognized as the non-aggressive kind, they could in some cases be safe to approach.

 For snakes which aren’t naturally aggressive and that aren’t venomous there’s hardly any reason why they’d attack.
 No appreciable thought process dictates the snake’s activities so if it seems comfortable in its environment then it’s possible to not pose any hefty threat to nearby people.

 Flight or flight

-A snakes instinctive behavior is frequently to flee a place that a person passes; the dominant size of an individual within that of a snake is motive behind its own instinct to escape the immediate location.
-An individual will generally pose a larger threat more than the snake than vice versa, thus the snake will truly feel the need to safeguard itself in a defensive way as opposed to an offensive fashion and attacking right.
+A snakes instinctive behavior is usually to flee a place that a person passes; the dominant size of an individual within that of a snake is motive behind its own instinct to escape the immediate location.
+An individual will generally pose a larger threat more than the snake than vice versa, thus the snake will truly feel the need to safeguard itself in a defensive way as opposed to an offensive fashion and attacking.

 A snake’s behavior to people is as much determined by the behavior exhibited around them in addition to the instinctive nature that they have.
 When a snake is calmly approached with care and in the right way it’ll behave differently to the way it otherwise could, not knowing if they’re friend or foe.